steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="Is_there_a_way_to_make_my_votes_count_for_more">Is there a way to make my votes count for more?</span>

 Yes.
-The more STEEM Power you have, the more influence your votes will have.
+The more Steem Power you have, the more influence your votes will have.

-The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of STEEM Power without spending any of their own money.
-You have the option of purchasing more STEEM Power through your Steemit wallet.
+The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of Steem Power without spending any of their own money.
+You have the option of purchasing more Steem Power through your Steemit wallet.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="What_are_the_valid_reasons_for_downvoting">What are the valid reasons for downvoting?</span>